What is an Asset Protection Trust? (also known as a Testamentary Trust)

 Asset Protection Trusts are one of the most effective vehicles for achieving asset protection for Beneficiaries and are particularly important as it is virtually impossible to know exactly what a Beneficiary’s circumstances will be at the date of death of a Willmaker or thereafter.

-For an assessment of whether you should include a Asset Protection Trust in your Will, and if so, what type of Asset Protection Trust, call now and speak to one of our Estate Planning Lawyers.
+Talk to our experienced Estate Planning Lawyers about whether you should include a Asset Protection Trust in your Will, and if so, what type of Asset Protection Trust.